multitudes/42-miniRT/docs/index.md

 I have a struct, `t_hittable` that has a function pointer to a hit function.

-To create an array of different shapes (like spheres and cubes) that all implement the [`hittable`]interface or behaviour, I define a struct `t_hittable` that contains a function pointer for the `hit` function:
+To create an array of different shapes (like spheres and cubes) that all implement the [`hittable`] interface or behavior, I define a struct `t_hittable` that contains a function pointer for the `hit` function:

 ```c
 typedef struct s_hittable {